yeahia-sarker/graphbit/README.md

 smart_agent = Node.agent(
     name="Smart Agent",
     prompt="What's the weather in Paris and calculate 15 + 27?",
-    tools=[get_weather, calculate]
+    system_prompt="You are an assistant skilled in weather lookup and math calculations.
+Use tools to answer queries accurately.", tools=[get_weather, calculate]
 )

 processor = Node.agent(
     name = "Data Processor",
-    prompt = "Process the results obtained from Smart Agent."
+    prompt = "Process the results obtained from Smart Agent.", system_prompt="""You process and organize results from other agents.

+    - Summarize and clarify key points
+    - Structure your output for easy reading
+    - Focus on actionable insights
+    """
 )

 # Connect and execute